 I was inspired to enroll at Bauman College after my sister was diagnosed with acute kidney failure at a relatively young age.
 She was living with me at the time, and I witnessed firsthand how specific foods, that I knew to be healthy for me, would make her feel completely wrecked.
 Without much guidance from her doctors and a real lack of inspiring, kidney-friendly recipes on the internet, we had to get creative in the kitchen to come up with meals that she could eat with the extremely limited amount of ingredients her body could tolerate.

 From this experience with my sister, I became inspired to help others who may be going through similar health crises and are looking for individualized nutrition support, whether they are suffering from a chronic disease, food allergies, or fatigue from the stress of everyday life.
 I also want to share that healthy eating can be an enjoyable and comforting experience rather than one filled with stress, avoidance, or shame.
-I’m starting up a holistic nutrition and healthy recipe blog called Mission Nourish, where I will be offering nutrition consulting support and personal cheffing services in Marin County, CA. I can also be followed on Instagram!

 The focus on bio-individuality at Bauman College, and the non-dogmatic approach of the curriculum, really resonated with me.
 I initially decided to enroll in the Nutrition Consultant Training Program for the deep dive into holistic nutrition, but the Natural Chef Training Program kept calling to me.
 I have always loved to cook, and I knew that the knowledge I would gain would be the perfect complement to my nutrition training.
 I have been studying both programs simultaneously, and I really enjoy how they reinforce each other.